thenomaniqbal/boston-housing-price-prediction/README.md

   <h3 align="center">Boston House Price Prediction</h3>

   <p align="center">
-    In this i've tried to predict the prices of houses in Boston data set and deployed an end to end machine learning model using flask and heroku....
+    In this project i've tried to predict the prices of houses in Boston data set and deployed an end to end machine learning model using flask and heroku....
     <br />
     <a href="https://housepriceprediction404.herokuapp.com/"><strong>View Deployment On Heroku »</strong></a>
     <br />